Gandalf-/anardil/content/blog/vim.md

 that sounds interesting and try it out for yourself.
 Like it?
 Hate it?
 Try something else!
 Experiment and iterate.
 Patience is key!

-Similar blog posts all have titles like "Amazing Vimrc", "Ultimate Vimrc", "Best Vimrc", which vaguely reminds me of Spiderman.
-Why not run with the vein and have a "Superior Vimrc"?
 Without further ado, here's a break down of my personal `.vimrc`.
-You can find it [here](https://public.anardil.net/DotFiles/vimrc).
+You can find it [here](https://public.anardil.net/DotFiles/etc/vimrc).

 A note!
 This is not a static file!
 Be sure to check back in periodically for updates.
 There's even a [Github Repo](https://github.com/gandalf-/DotFiles)!